cheredia19/life-expectancy-world-bank-1960-2022/README.md

   yAxis="Improvement Rate"
 />

-## Countries with the greatest improvement in life expectancy at birth
+## Countries with the greatest improvement in life expectancy

 <PlotlyBarChart
   data={{